Andrew the Apostle, the First Called

 More of Saint Andrew’s Known Missionary Journeys

-In Eusebius of Caesarea‘s book Church History which was written around AD 320, he quotes Origen of Alexandria‘s writing from AD 209 as saying Andrew traveled around Scythia, preaching Christ as he went.
+In Eusebius of Caesarea‘s book, Ecclesiastical History of the Church which was written around AD 320, he quotes Origen of Alexandria‘s writing from AD 209 as saying that establishing the church in Byzantion, Andrew traveled around Scythia, preaching Christ as he went.
+Later texts state that Andrew went as far north as the Baltic Sea.

 The Chronicle of Nestor (complied in Kiev around AD 1113) adds that Andrew preached along the Black Sea and the Dnieper River as far as the region of Kiev, and from there he traveled further north up to Novgorod.
 Hence, Andrew also became a patron saint of Ukraine, Romania and Russia.